softwaremill/macwire/README.md

 ## Auto wiring

+**Warning**: `autowire` is an experimental feature, if you have any feedback regarding its usage, let us know!
+Future releases might break source/binary compatibility.

-In case you need to build an instance from some particular instances and factory methods it's recommended to use `autowire`.
-This feature is intended to interpolate with fp libraries (currently we support `cats`).
+In case you need to build an instance from some particular instances and factory methods you can leverage `autowire`.
+This feature is intended to integrate with effect-management libraries (currently we support [cats-effect](https://github.com/typelevel/cats-effect)).

-`autowire` takes as an argument a list which may contain:
+`autowire` takes as an argument a list of arguments which may contain:

 * values (e.g. `new A()`)
 * factory methods (e.g. `C.create _`)
-* cats.effect.Resource (e.g. `cats.effect.Resource[IO].pure(new A())`)
+* `cats.effect.Resource` (e.g. `cats.effect.Resource[IO].pure(new A())`)
-* cats.effect.IO (e.g. `cats.effect.IO.pure(new A())`)
+* `cats.effect.IO` (e.g. `cats.effect.IO.pure(new A())`)

-Based on the given list it creates a set of available instances and performs `wireRec` bypassing the instances search phase.
+Using the dependencies from the given arguments it creates an instance of the given type.
+Any missing instances are created using their primary constructor, provided that the dependencies are met.
+If this is not possible, a compile-time error is reported.
+In other words, a `wireRec` is performed, bypassing the instances search phase.

 The result of the wiring is always wrapped in `cats.effect.Resource`.
 For example:

 ```scala
 import cats.effect._